Cryptok777/kaspa-rpc-client/README.md

 client.unsubscribeUtxosChanged(uid) // This cancels the listener
 ```

-Full example code can be found in [demo.ts](https://github.com/Cryptok777/kaspa-rpc-client/blob/main/demo.ts).
-Refer to the [API doc for all available methods](https://github.com/Cryptok777/kaspa-rpc-client/blob/main/lib/Client.ts).
+Full example code can be found in [demo/rpc.ts](https://github.com/Cryptok777/kaspa-rpc-client/blob/main/demo/rpc.ts).
+Refer to the [API doc for all available methods](https://cryptok777.github.io/kaspa-rpc-client/classes/lib_Client.Client.html).

-You can also find [interface for all requests/response](https://github.com/Cryptok777/kaspa-rpc-client/blob/main/types/rpc.d.ts), but it's likely that your IDE will show this information for you since it's written in TypeScript
+You can also find [interface for all requests/response](https://cryptok777.github.io/kaspa-rpc-client/modules/types_custom_types.RPC.html), but it's likely that your IDE will show this information for you since it's written in TypeScript

-## Use the Integrated Kaspa Wallet
+## [NEW] Use Kaspa Wallet APIs

-> Disclaimer: This is a preview version, it's not ready for production yet.
+> Disclaimer: This is a preview version and for demo & research purpose only.
+It's not ready for production yet.
 Please use it at your own risk.

 We built a super simple wallet interface, using the WASM library, let you create, manage the wallet and send transactions with zero effort.